Challenges of enterprise architecture

 Lack of Clarity and Consistency

-EA requires managing complex concepts, which may be subject to misinterpretation and may lead to errors or lack of clarity and consistency.
-Then achieving the program's desired outcomes can take time and effort.
+EA requires managing complex concepts, which may be subject to misinterpretation and lead to errors or a lack of clarity and consistency.
+Then, achieving the program's desired outcomes can take time and effort.
 Stakeholders may need help applying the EA framework in their work, leading to inefficiencies or mistakes.

 To overcome this challenge, it's crucial to establish clear governance and standards for the EA framework.
 This includes developing processes and methodologies for EA implementation and management and defining stakeholder roles and responsibilities.